RexManglicmot/optimize_inference_speculative_decoding/README.md

 ## Models

 All draft and verifier models used in this project are part of the **GPT-2 family**, which are transformer-based, decoder-only language models trained on large internet text corpora.

 They share the **GPT-2 tokenizer**, ensuring consistent tokenization across models of different sizes.
+Because all models belong to the **GPT-2 family** and use the **same GPT-2 tokenizer**, draft tokens align naturally with the verifier’s token space.
+This compatibility makes speculative decoding possible without needing additional alignment steps.

 ### Draft Models (small and fast)
 - **distilgpt2 (~82M params)**